The Yagyu Ninja Scrolls: Publication

-The Yagyū Ninja Scrolls was serialised in Kodansha's Weekly Young Magazine from 2005 to 2008, and was licensed for English publication by Del Rey Manga, which released seven volumes from 2007 to 2009.
-It was re-licensed by Kodansha USA and they released the full manga digitally from August 9, 2016 to April 11, 2017.
+The Yagyū Ninja Scrolls was serialised in Kodansha's Weekly Young Magazine from May 2, 2005, to June 16, 2008.
+Kodansha, collected the individual chapters into eleven tankōbon volumes between November 2, 2005 and August 6, 2008.

+In May 2007, the series was licensed for an English-language release in North America by Del Rey Manga, which released seven volumes from October 2007 to November 2009.
+In October 2010, the series was re-licensed by Kodansha USA, and they released the full manga digitally from August 2016 to April 2017.
+In October 2012, the digital manga platform JManga added the series under the title The Yagyu Ninja Scrolls: Revenge of the Hori Clan to its service.

-Volume list
+Volumes

 Reception

 In Jason Thompson's online appendix to Manga: The Complete Guide, he praised the layouts of the manga, and described the character designs as "reminiscent of Go Nagai".
 Theron Martin, writing for Anime News Network about the first two volumes, enjoyed the attention to historical detail, but felt the character designs were "overly harsh".
 A.E.
 Sparrow, writing for IGN, appreciated the distinct character designs for the women and their enemies.
+In a 2007 reader poll of Seinen manga by About.com, The Yagyu Ninja Scrolls won sixth place.